sreejavanaparthy106/third-eye-for-blind-people/README.md

 This project helps visually impaired people detect obstacles using an ultrasonic sensor.
 When an object comes within a certain distance, a buzzer alerts the user.
 The system is simple, low-cost, and portable.

 🧰 Components Required
-Arduino Uno
+Arduino Uno/n
-Ultrasonic Sensor (HC-SR04)
+Ultrasonic Sensor (HC-SR04)/n
-Buzzer
+Buzzer/n
-9V Battery + Battery Clip
+9V Battery + Battery Clip/n
 Breadboard
 Jumper Wires
 ⚙️ Working Principle